simonppg/Break_it_all/README.md

 ### From terminal

-This commands would build and run the app on your android phone and then show the logcat on the console.
+This commands would build and run the app on your Android phone and then show the logcat on the console.

 ```shell
 ./gradlew run